lukefleed/compressed-intvec/README.md

 [![rust](https://github.com/lukefleed/compressed-intvec/actions/workflows/rust.yml/badge.svg)](https://github.com/lukefleed/compressed-intvec/actions/workflows/rust.yml)
 [![docs](https://docs.rs/compressed-intvec/badge.svg)](https://docs.rs/compressed-intvec)

-A Rust library that provides a compressed representation for vectors of unsigned 64-bit integers by utilizing several variable-length coding methods provided by the [dsi-bitstream](https://docs.rs/dsi-bitstream/) library.
-It is engineered to offer both efficient compression and fast random access to individual elements.
-To support fast random access, the library uses a sampling technique to balance decoding speed and memory footprint.
+A Rust library for compressing vectors of `u64` integers using variable-length coding from [dsi-bitstream](https://docs.rs/dsi-bitstream).
+Offers fast random access via sampling to balance speed and memory.
+Choose between big-endian (`BEIntVec`) or little-endian (`LEIntVec`) encoding.

-The compressed-intvec behaves like a standard Rust vector, allowing for efficient storage and retrieval of integers while minimizing memory usage through compression techniques.
-The library supports both big-endian (`BEIntVec`) and little-endian (`LEIntVec`) representations and offers a variety of codecs to choose from.
+## Features

+- **Efficient Compression**: Leverage various codecs like Gamma, Delta, and Rice coding.
+- **Fast Random Access**: Achieve O(1) access with configurable sampling.
+- **Memory Analysis**: Integrate with [`mem-dbg`](https://crates.io/crates/mem-dbg) for memory profiling (optional feature).
+- **Flexible Codecs**: Select codecs based on data distribution for optimal compression.

+The sampling parameter determines how often full positions are stored to speed up access.
+Higher values reduce memory overhead but may increase access time.
+For example, `sampling_param = 32` is usually a good trade-off for large datasets.

 ### A Quick Example

 Let's consider the _universal_ code **Gamma** introduced by Elias in the 1960s.
-This code represents an integer as a unary prefix followed by the binary representation of the integer (thus the name universal, as for every integer `x` the length of the code is always $O(\log x)$, so just a constant factor longer than its binary form).
+This code represents an integer as a unary prefix followed by the binary representation of the integer (thus the name universal, as for every integer `x` the length of the code is always $O(\log x)$ long, so just a constant factor longer than its binary form).
 So for example `9` will be encoded as `0001001`.

 ```rust
 use compressed_intvec::BEIntVec;